 The evolution of social sharing is motivating people to like, share, and buy items they see on the platform.
 Now is the time to take advantage of social media selling.

-Facebook is still number one when it comes to driving referral to online shops.
-You’d be leaving money on the table if you didn’t take full advantage of everything Facebook has to offer.
+Meta is still number one when it comes to driving referral to online shops.
+You’d be leaving money on the table if you didn’t take full advantage of everything Meta has to offer.

-While Facebook Dynamic Ads efficiently connect your products to the right people, they can only leverage the data that Facebook has, leaving a wealth of valuable insights out of scope.
-In addition, the market is shifting more and more toward protecting user privacy, causing Facebook to lose signals due to an increase in ad blockers and opt-outs.
+While Meta Dynamic Ads efficiently connect your products to the right people, they can only leverage the data that Meta has, leaving a wealth of valuable insights out of scope.
+In addition, the market is shifting more and more toward protecting user privacy, causing Meta to lose signals due to an increase in ad blockers and opt-outs.

-Luckily, our Product Marketing Platform (PMP) is an efficient, user-friendly solution.
-ROI Hunter’s PMP has an unique tool called Product Insights, which collects product-level data from across all of your channels, and integrates it into a single source of truth.
+Luckily, ROI Hunter's Product Performance Management (PPM) platform is an efficient, user-friendly solution.
+The PPM platform has a unique tool called Product Insights, which collects product-level performance data from across all of your channels, and integrates it into a single source of truth.
 This allows you to better analyse your performance on a product-level by providing the necessary data to find which products you should promote, which products you should stop promoting, and what your most popular channel for each product is.
-With Product Insights, you are able to further enhance Facebook’s algorithm for Discovery Commerce through more holistic product-level data.
+With Product Insights, you are able to further enhance Meta's algorithm for Discovery Commerce through more holistic product-level performance data.

-At this point you’re probably asking, but how exactly can Product Insights further empower Facebook’s algorithm for Discovery Commerce?
+At this point you’re probably asking, but how exactly can Product Insights further empower Meta's algorithm for Discovery Commerce?
 Let’s take a look at some examples.

 During the pandemic, Imaginarium chose to shift their focus toward digital marketing efforts to increase overall ROI and maximise their online revenue.